 The bottom line is, when it comes to school supplies, teachers know best.
-If they request a specific brand of school supplies, it’s likely for a very good reason!
+If they request a specific brand of a school supply, it’s likely for a very good reason!

 Teachers, if you’re looking for an easy way to manage your school supply lists this year, head over to TeacherLists.
-You can easily upload and update your list online, share it with parents, and it will automatically be sent to retailers for families to use when they shop.
+You can easily upload and update your list online and share it with parents, and it will automatically be sent to retailers for families to use when they shop.